Vijtus/ATR_Project_Drone/report/project_report.md

 - **Drone Architect and Pilot**: Dmytro participated in the outdoor testing and was responsible for piloting the drone.
 He also oversaw the drone's design and assembly.

 - **Documentation Consolidation**: Dmytro was responsible for compiling the project files, inspecting them and uploading them to the repository.

-#### Aliakasei Kvach
-- **Research Engineer**: Performed research on the different control algorithms and approaches used in drone control systems.
-This research was used to improve the PID tuning and the control algorithm.

-- **Mechanical Engineering**: Aliakasei helped by assembling the drone and the test stand.
-He also helped with the indoor testing and tuning of the drone.

-- **Theoretical Consultant**: Aliakasei helped us better understand the theory behind the control algorithms and the drone dynamics.
-He also helped with making the simulation of the drone dynamics.